-Many students write the bulk of their essay during the Easter vacation, though there is no reason why essay writing should not start in the Christmas vacation or in the Lent term (provided you are careful not to spend disproportionately too much time on the essay).
+Many students write the bulk of their essay during the Easter vacation, though there is no obvious reason why writing should not start in the Christmas vacation or in the Lent term (provided care is taken not to spend disproportionately too much time on the essay).
 Most Colleges will look sympathetically on requests to stay in College accommodation for part of the vacation to work on the essay (and access libraries, for example), though applications to do this should be made well in advance and in many Colleges extra rent will be payable.
 Please remember that essay setters are not necessarily available for advice during vacations.

-In the past the great majority of Part III students have chosen to write an essay: the work is an enjoyable change and is valuable training for research.
+Experience has shown that the great majority of Part III students find that working on their essay is an enjoyable change from learning from lectures and is valuable training for research as well as a range of other careers.